qiujuer/Genius-Android/website/module/blur.md

 // "canReuseInBitmap" Whether directly using the "bitmap" fuzzy,
 // "false" will copy the "bitmap" to doing fuzzy
 // Java blur
-BlurKit.blur(Bitmap bitmap, int radius, boolean canReuseInBitmap);
+StackBlur.blur(Bitmap bitmap, int radius, boolean canReuseInBitmap);
-// Jni blur, To the Jni is a kind of Bitmap images BlurKit.blurNatively(Bitmap bitmap, int radius, boolean canReuseInBitmap);
+// Jni blur, To the Jni is a kind of Bitmap images StackBlur.blurNatively(Bitmap bitmap, int radius, boolean canReuseInBitmap);
-// Jni blur, To the Jni is image collection "pixel" BlurKit.blurNativelyPixels(Bitmap bitmap, int radius, boolean canReuseInBitmap);
+// Jni blur, To the Jni is image collection "pixel" StackBlur.blurNativelyPixels(Bitmap bitmap, int radius, boolean canReuseInBitmap);
 {% endhighlight %}